paulinelovelife/paulinelovelife.github.io/about.md

 **- Blog started from 09/Dec./2022**

+****

-Bucket list: build a set of glass wall shelves to preserve all my journals
+Bucket list: to build a set of glass wall shelves to preserve all my journals.

+Fav Motto atm: You look happier since you stopped being subtle about who you are and what you want.